 Designed to be green

 Seattle has long experimented with various incentive programs that motivate green construction.
 One result: the Bullitt Center – the greenest commercial building in the world, located in the heart of Capitol Hill.
 Here, not only do the toilets compost, the 575 solar panels on the roof provide for net zero energy consumption and regenerative technology in the elevators render them 60% more energy efficient.
 Several years ago, the city required that all new city buildings over 5,000 square feet were required to meet new LEED™ building ratings and has since implemented energy benchmarking for city buildings.
 Today the city has one of the highest concentrations of sustainable buildings in the country, and as a state, Washington is ranked 3rd in the country for the amount of LEED certified buildings according to the US Green Building Council.
-Just a few examples in the travel space: the brand new Hyatt Regency Seattle is targeting LEED Gold Certification this year (the second highest green building rating in the world) and the Washington State Convention Center (WSCC) is LEED Silver certified.
+Just a few examples in the travel space: the Hyatt Regency Seattle achieved LEED Gold Certification (the second highest green building rating in the world) and the Seattle Convention Center (SCC) is LEED Silver certified.
 The new Summit building of the WSCC will be another hallmark of sustainable design practices.

 Responsibility runs deep

 Seattle City Light was the first utility company in the nation to become carbon neutral.
 And today, businesses and organizations across the city are committed to following in their footsteps.
 In fact, the Sounders FC is now the first carbon neutral professional soccer team in North America.
 Lumen Field, home of the Sounders FC and the Seattle Seahawks, is one of the most environmentally-friendly and sustainable sports and entertainment facilities in the world with a waste diversion rate of greater than 95% each of the last several years.